Although they look very similar, there are several differences between laptops, notebooks, ultrabooks and gamer laptops.

 WHAT’S THE DIFFERENCE BETWEEN LAPTOP AND NOTEBOOK?

-We can say that these are the successors to today’s screen sizes of 17 “or larger.
+We can easily say that these were the predecessors of these decades big gaming laptops.
 By the way, you should also check out the best 17-inch laptops of 2019 while you are at it.

-- Up to a stronger dedicated video card and a stronger processor – enough size for the right chiller
+- Laptops have a stronger dedicated video card (GPU) and a stronger processor (CPU).

-The first flagship in the category to be truly linked to Apple at the 2008 Keynote where Steve Jobs showcased the MacBook Air.
+The first flagship in the category was released by Apple at the 2008 Keynote where Steve Jobs showcased the MacBook Air.

 The show was a great success, as Jobs brought out what was then a very thin laptop.

-Later, other manufacturers have adapted it, fortunately, so nowadays most brands have this category, and more and more we have moved in this direction in terms of weight and thickness.
+Later, other manufacturers have adopted this laptop format, so nowadays most brands have this category, and more and more we have moved in this direction in terms of weight and thickness.

 Wrapping it up

-With that said, many older people require senior laptops in 2020.
+With that said, not a lot of people are happy with this.
+Many older people require senior laptops in 2020, which can be hard to do, as bigger laptops are more pricy.
 We recommend buying them a normal laptop, not an ultrabook.